hres/api-tools/README.md

 ### TODO

-- [ ] allow for compiling of test results from `api-tools test --format file` into better form
+- [ ] allow for compiling of test results from `api-tools test --format file` into better output
+- [ ] pass all arguments from config file into template function
 - [ ] create addition test script defaults
 - [ ] test, test, test!